wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 ### Remove members

-The `path` parameter is required when removing members from a user group.
+Let's create patch request payloads to `remove` members from a user group.

--   **Example 1:** Specify the member who needs to be removed by user ID.
+-   **Example 1:** Specify the member (by user ID) who needs to be removed.

     ```json
     {